Skip to main content

 “Something that attracted me to Starling is the flat hierarchy,” she says.
 “I also like that it’s up to us as engineers to decide how to pace ourselves.”

 Back-end engineer Ed Jeffreys works on the behind the scenes side of the app and bank.
 Ed is based at the Starling office in Southampton.
 He joined in October 2020 and has since worked on payment flows and security features.
-He’s now part of the team dedicated to our Spaces feature, which enables customers to ring-fence savings from their main balance.
+He’s now part of the team dedicated to our Spaces feature, which enables customers to ring-fence money from their main balance, for example for rent or bills.

 “If I’m working on something completely new to me, I’m given the time and resources to properly understand what I’m doing,” he says.
 “With coding, there are loads of ways to get to a good solution.
 Starling gives us the freedom to experiment.”